Intel, Microsoft deal with widespread computer-chip vulnerability

 Google, a unit of Alphabet, identified the researcher as Jann Horn.
 While many of its products have already been protected, some customers of Android devices, Google laptops and its cloud services still need to take steps to patch security holes, the internet giant said.

 Microsoft on Wednesday released a security update for its Windows 10 operating system and older versions of the product to protect users of devices with chips from Intel, ARM and AMD, the company said in a statement.

-Late in the day, Microsoft said the majority of Azure cloud infrastructure has been updated with the fix and most customers won’t see a noticeable slowdown with the update.
+Late in the day, Microsoft said that the majority of Azure cloud infrastructure has been updated with the fix and that most customers won’t see a noticeable slowdown with the update.

 “We have not received any information to indicate that these vulnerabilities had been used to attack our customers,” Microsoft said.

 The fixes were originally planned for release on Jan.
-9, but were rushed out Wednesday after the weakness was made public, according to a person familiar with the situation.
+9 but were rushed out Wednesday after the weakness was made public, according to a person familiar with the situation.

 Apple didn’t respond to requests for comment about how the chip issue may be affecting the company’s operating systems.